C3PablO/pablo-romero-jaren-site/_posts/olivias-room.md

 ![Error](@@baseUrl@@/assets/images/posts/olivia/h1.png)

 Olivia is an awesome kid with awesome parents.
 They wanted for her to have a painting on a wall in her room depicting not just her family but her roots and what they love as a family.
-I was honored the get the commission of portraying them.
+I was honored to get the commission of portraying them.

 ![Error](@@baseUrl@@/assets/images/posts/olivia/001.png)